sguox002/leetcode/leetcode-all.md

 optimization: counting only, d and n/d two loops, first go up, second go down.
 ->>

-<<-1483	Kth Ancestor of a Tree Node    		29.5%	Hard
-a tree wit n nodes from 0 to n-1.
-Each node is given the parent node. root is 0. query the node's kth ancestor.
-- dfs will TLE.

-->>
-<<-1482	Minimum Number of Days to Make m Bouquets    		48.8%	Medium	->>
-<<-1481	Least Number of Unique Integers after K Removals    		55.2%	Medium	->>
-<<-1480	Running Sum of 1d Array    		89.7%	Easy	->>
-<<-1478	Allocate Mailboxes    		55.1%	Hard	->>
-<<-1477	Find Two Non-overlapping Sub-arrays Each With Target Sum    		33.4%	Medium	->>
-<<-1476	Subrectangle Queries    		89.0%	Medium	->>
-<<-1475	Final Prices With a Special Discount in a Shop    		75.0%	Easy	->>
-<<-1474	Delete N Nodes After M Nodes of a Linked List    		74.4%	Easy	->>
-<<-1473	Paint House III    		48.7%	Hard	->>
-<<-1472	Design Browser History    		68.8%	Medium	->>
-<<-1471	The k Strongest Values in an Array    		58.3%	Medium	->>
-<<-1470	Shuffle the Array    		88.5%	Easy	->>
-<<-1469	Find All The Lonely Nodes    		80.8%	Easy	->>
-<<-1467	Probability of a Two Boxes Having The Same Number of Distinct Balls    		61.3%	Hard	->>
-<<-1466	Reorder Routes to Make All Paths Lead to the City Zero    		61.5%	Medium	->>
-<<-1465	Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts    		31.3%	Medium	->>
 <<-1464	Maximum Product of Two Elements in an Array    		77.0%	Easy	->>
 <<-1462	Course Schedule IV    		43.9%	Medium	->>
 <<-1461	Check If a String Contains All Binary Codes of Size K    		46.3%	Medium	->>